srlabs/phink/book/src/SEEDS.md

 ### What it does

-`phink minimize` analyzes the seeds within the corpus and identifies those that are redundant or do not contribute additional value to the fuzzing campaign.
+`cargo run -- minimize` analyzes the seeds within the corpus and identifies those that are redundant or do not contribute additional value to the fuzzing campaign.
 It executes each seed to determine their individual impact and removes any seeds that do not enhance coverage or expose new bugs.
 This results in a minimized set of seeds, savind